Irene Neverla

 Irene Neverla (born 11 February 1952) is an Austrian professor of communication.
 Neverla chairs the Austrian state broadcaster's advisory board.

 Life

 Neverla was born in Graz in 1952.
-She first studied journalism at the Vienna International Press Centre, before she studied Irene Neverla studied communication science, sociology and psychology at the Universities of Vienna and Salzburg.
+She first studied journalism at the Vienna International Press Centre, before she studied communication science, sociology and psychology at the University of Vienna and the University of Salzburg.

-She gained her doctorate at the University of Munich.
+She gained her doctorate at LMU Munich.

 Panel discussion "Can the world still be saved?" on climate communication at the Freie Universität Berlin, November 2nd, 2022 left to right: